xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

   <cr>
 ```

+*  Replacing interface "X" with "Y" will cause sub-interfaces (e.g. "X.abc", "X.def") to also be replaced
+Example: replace Gig0/0/0/1 with Gig0/0/0/11 would cause sub-interface Gig0/0/0/1.100 to be replaced to Gig0/0/0/11.100

 ### Example 1

 In this example, the operator wants to move all configuration located under interface gig 0/0/0/0 to interface gig 0/0/0/2.